djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>JUnit based</th>
-    <td>For use only with JUnit 4.11 or higher.
-This dependency is configured by the Gradle build script.</td>
+    <td>For use ONLY with JUnit 4.11 or higher because of the usage of Parameterized tests.
+This dependency<br/>
+   is configured by the Gradle build script.</td>
   </tr>
   <tr>
-    <th>Native automation controls</th>
+    <th>Native automation support</th>
     <td>For use with Sikuli 1.0.1 or higher to test native elements that WebDriver can't control.
 This <br/>
-   dependency is configured in the Gradle build script.</td>
+   dependency is configured in the Gradle build script.
+If you implement this however, you may not be able<br/>
+   to use the remote webdriver option in your project.</td>
   </tr>
   <tr>
     <th>Parameterized data <br/>driven capability</th>
-    <td>Unit tests are parameterized from a csv file.</td>
+    <td>Unit tests are parameterized from a csv file.
+Can also load tests from XML, XLS, a database, etc.</td>
   </tr>
   <tr>
     <th>Logging</th>
     <td>Will log output to build/test-output directory in project.
 Also, logs test output<br/>
-    to console and to a file, configured by a log4j.properties file.</td>
+    to console and to a file using SLF4j/LogBack API, and configured by a logback.xml file.</td>
   </tr>
   <tr>
     <th>Page Object design <br/>pattern</th>
-    <td>Uses the WebDriver "page object" design pattern.</td>
+    <td>Uses the WebDriver "page object" design pattern, enhanced by the Selenium "LoadableComponent"<br/>
+    extendable class.</td>
   </tr>
     <tr>
     <th>Fluent API design<br/>pattern</th>
-    <td>Implements an example of a "Fluent API" design pattern.</td>
+    <td>Implemented examples of the "Fluent API" design pattern while retaining capability of <br/>
+    the traditional page object pattern.</td>
   </tr>
   <tr>
     <th>Multi-project build<br/>configuration</th>